 Four Seasons Resort Maui in Wailea – The soft sands and gentle surf of Wailea Beach makes it the best stretch on the entire island, which is why three of the five best resorts on the island are here. the Four Seasons in likely the non plus ultra of luxury resorts in Maui, it being the only true five-star resort that maintains the integrity of the brand yet offers a family-friendly stay so as to keep children happily at play.
 Sure, it’s got room for romantic travel too, there are usually a lot of honeymooners and anniversary trips here.
 The Four Seasons Resort Maui is one of the best luxury family vacation Maui resorts as well. it’s in between the Fairmont Kea Lani and the Grand Wailea (more on that one in a moment) but with plenty of room between resort properties.
 It’s a luxury resort — you know, it’s a Four Seasons, the price tag is what you’d expect — but most of the family-friendly activities are complimentary.
 Nice to not feel nickel-and-dimed while on vacation. here are some of the free things for kids at the Four Seasons Maui: CD an DVD library access, volleyball, tennis, snorkeling, game room access (foosball, ping-pong, Playstation and the like), bocci ball, beach and pool toys, in-room baby-proofing pre-arrival, child-sized bathrobes and children’s toiletries.
 Children also eat free at Ferraro’s and Duo when a parent is dining with them.

 Grand Wailea in Wailea — Okay, kids, fasten your seat belts, because the Grand Wailea is the most kid-friendly and outrageously fun of the three best luxury resorts along the stretch of Wailea Beach.
-We finally spend a week there this past Christmas and now – a couple of weeks later — my children finally cut off their resort pass wrist bands.
+We spent a week there this past Christmas and now – a couple of weeks later — my children finally cut off their resort pass wrist bands.
 It’s that good.
 No mistake; this is the most blatantly kid-oriented of the best luxury family vacation Maui resorts.There’s an adults-only pool, thankfully, because the huge Wailea Canyon Activity Pool is 25,7000 square feet of a riotously good time.
 Water slides galore, a winding lazy river, a water elevator (you read that’s right) and six levels of pool from 40 feet to sea level entertain kids and teenagers all day — and this year, they reinstated the Tarzan Pool with rope swing again.
 There’s also a jacuzzi and infant pool, and the “Grotto,” a swim-up bar for guests.
 The property is right on Wailea Beach, and a 5-minute walk from the Shops at Wailea.
 Everything is big at Grand Wailea; Spa Grande is 50,000 square feet and considered one of the “Top 10 Spas in the United States.”
 And, yes, there are spa treatments for kids and teens…but you’ll have to get them out of the pool first.

 Ritz-Carlton in Kapalua — The only one of the best luxury family resorts in Maui that isn’t along the Wailea Beach stretch, the Ritz-Carlton is worthy of note despite its often unforgiving coast.
 The name speaks for itself; what I most loved during my family stay at this luxury resort beyond the expected top-shelf amenities and accommodations was the Ritz-Carlton’s commitment to preserving Hawaiian culture as much as possible (while not sacrificing the luxuriousness of the property).
 A sacred site, the Honokahua Preservation Site, is right next to the Ritz in Kapalua, and two marine sanctuaries are immediately offshore.
 The resort traded in its old Ritz Kidz Camp for Jean-Michel Couseau’s Ambassadors of the Environment, wherein families are engaged in hands-on learning about the local habitat and its denizens.
 Miles of hiking trails, two miles of zip lines, and the Maunalei Arboretum ensure that there are enough tropical outdoor adventures to tire out the most energetic of kids.